pingcap/docs/dashboard/dashboard-slow-query.md

 Click any item in the list to display detailed execution information of the slow query, including:

-- Query: The text of the SQL statement (see area 1 in the following figure)
+- Query: The text of the SQL statement (area 1 in the following figure)
-- Plan: The execution plan of the slow query (see area 2 in the following figure)
+- Plan: The execution plan of the slow query (area 2 in the following figure)
-- Other sorted SQL execution information (see area 3 in the following figure)
+- Other sorted SQL execution information (area 3 in the following figure)

 ![View execution details](/media/dashboard/dashboard-slow-queries-detail1-v620.png)